Houston, Tranquility Base here. The Eagle has landed ~ Neil Armstrong Apollo 11 Lunar Module, Sea of Tranquility , The Moon July 19, 1969 UTC

 Take this for a short and sweet definition: ‘In the sun’s core, gravitational forces create tremendous pressure and temperatures.
 The temperature of the sun in this layer is about 27 million degrees Fahrenheit (15 million degrees Celsius).
 Hydrogen atoms are compressed and fuse together, creating helium.
 This process is called nuclear fusion.

 If we could harness the power of the version of Hydrogen called ‘Atomic Hydrogen‘ there would be no climate issue, Arabia would be out of business, peace would break out all over the world and Al Gore would have to get a job.
 If we could conduct Hydrogen fusion with an energy excess we would be too busy trying to electrify every aspect of life & industry in the USA and selling and building the technology abroad.
 The persons involved with the mastering of Hydrogen fusion would be worth a trillion dollars overnight.
 Unfortunately Atomic Hydrogen, although the most prevalent element in the Universe is not so prevalent on Earth.
 Hydrogen in the atmosphere, as it exists in space, has 1 electron and 1 proton combined with a nucleus and likes to randomly bond with itself and other atoms.
 It equally takes more energy to separate the Hydrogen atom from combined elements like water than you get post the separation.
 The reaction that takes place uses very little of anything that is radioactive except for an isotope of Hydrogen called Tritium or 3H that has 1 proton and 2 neutrons and is bred inside the reactor.
-A meltdown of this kind of reactor is scientifically impossible.
+A meltdown of this kind of reactor is scientifically impossible, simple loss of heat stops any ability to sustain a chain reaction.
 Successful fusion creates energy in the form of heat that would be used to turn water into steam, as in any other energy production device, and Helium commonly used in industry that is currently becoming more scarce and costly.
 The big problem is although it can be done we have yet to conquer the process without having a net energy deficit on Earth.
 Simply speaking, it takes more energy to fuse the atoms than the energy derived from the fusion and it cannot be sustained with any real energy generation for more than milliseconds.
 Most people vaguely remember the two dopes who thought they had created Cold Fusion in the late 1980’s.
 This instead, is ‘Hot Fusion’.
 If we ever are to even consider creating cold fusion we will have to conquer hot fusion first.
 There are various private companies, as there are in Gen IV research, seeking triumph but the general rule is that we are always 30 years away from succeeding.
 The reality is that if we don’t pour enough money into research we will likely never know if success is even an option.

 Most thermonuclear reactors are based on a design called a Tokamak or a similar design called a Stellerator with a chamber in the form of a torus and was created by Andrei Sakharov of the Soviet Union who was essentially their version of our Dr’s Oppenheimer, Teller, Ulam, Lawrence, Fermi, Seaborg, Szilard et al and helped out by numbers of traitors who sold our nuclear secrets of the time.
 In newer non Tokamak designs the design can vary but there is always some form of the torus where fusion takes place.
 Examples of private companies involved in fusion: TAE Technologies, General Fusion, Helion Energy and of course a multi nation disaster of an effort called ITER or the International Thermonuclear Experimental Reactor based in France, not even close to being completed, behind schedule, above cost and professionals deciding much like the Large Hadron Colllider at CERN it is already not likely large enough to succeed.